rjseymour66/rjseymour66.github.io/content/en/docs/css/flex.md

 Flexbox is short for Flexible Box Layout, and can help you arrange elements in a row or column, vertically center items, and make elements equal height.

+In general, start a flexbox with the following methods:
+- Apply `display: flex` to the flex container.
+- Set a `gap` or `flex-direction`, as needed.
+- Declare `flex` values for the flex items to control their size, as needed.

+## Flex container

 Apply `display: flex` to an element to turn it into a _flex container_, and all of its children become _flex items_.
 By default, flex items are the same height, and the height is determined by their content.